AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/compiling.md

 # Compiling contracts

-Once you have written your [contracts](../contracts/main.md) in Noir, you will need to compile them into an artifact in order to use them.
-In this guide we will cover how to do so, both using the CLI and programmatically, as well as generating helper typescript and Noir interfaces for interacting with them.
+Once you have written a [contract](../contracts/main.md) in Noir, you will need to compile it into an [artifact](./abi.md) in order to use it.

+In this guide we will cover how to do so, both using the CLI and programmatically.

+We'll also cover how to generate a helper [TypeScript interface](#typescript-interfaces) and a [Noir interface](#noir-interfaces) for easily interacting with your contract from your typescript app and from other noir contracts, respectively.

 ## Prerequisites